 In addition to an amazing talented, dedicated staff RG now employs 7 members of the dynamic Ripley and Grier family group.

 Ripley-Grier Studios & Flexible Spaces endeavors to create beautiful, clean, professional audition, rehearsal, pre-performance, class space and multi use rooms for rent to support our creative and talented clients.

 Why is this amazing success story a true New York story?

-Most importantly, in the 36 year history of this unique business, finding, hiring and keeping loyal, talented and hardworking staff members has added to an amazing story of growth and expansion in the greatest city in the world.
-Some staff members who have become managers also became fathers and mothers, raising their families while working at RG.
+Most importantly, in the 37 year history of this unique business, finding, hiring and keeping loyal, talented and hardworking staff members has added to an amazing story of growth and expansion in the greatest city in the world.
+Some staff members who have become managers also became fathers and mothers, raising their families while working at RG and some of their family members have joined the crew.
 Other staff members have moved on to pursue their careers.
 We are so grateful for all our staffs’ professionalism and loyalty.
-Thanks to the CSR’s, cleaners, managers and executives throughout the years who have been instrumental in the success of Ripley-Grier Studios and Ripley-Grier Flexible Spaces.
+Thanks to all the CSR’s, Bookers, Custodians, Maintenance staff, Cleaners, Location, AR & Bookkeeping Managers and Executives throughout the years who have been instrumental in the success of Ripley-Grier Studios and Ripley-Grier Flexible Spaces.

 Patricia Ripley, Butch Grier, Shayne Grier, Heather Grier, Jackson Grier, Ethan Grier, Brooklyn Grier, Griffin Grier & Jeannie Ripley-Grier